eclipse-kura/kura/docs/references/rest-apis/rest-service-listing-api.md

 }
 ```
 ### NotFilter
-A filter that matches if filter specified by the "not" propertiy does not match.
+A filter that negates the result returned by the filter specified as the "not" propertiy.

 <br>**Properties**: